forcedotcom/salesforcedx-vscode/README.md

 * [salesforcedx-vscode-visualforce](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-visualforce)
    This extension supports Visualforce pages and components.
 It uses the HTML language server from VS Code.

-We will be publishing these beta extensions to the VS Code Marketplace shortly and will make an announcement when they are available.

 ## Getting Started

 If you are interested in contributing, please take a look at the [CONTRIBUTING](CONTRIBUTING.md) guide.